从《马说》到《Super-moire 说》

 A collaboration between Mr. Ting-Tung Wang, Mr. Menghan Song, and Professor Zi Yang Meng from the Department of Physics at The University of Hong Kong (HKU) together with their collaborators Liuke Lyu and William WITCZAK-KREMPA from the University of Montreal has recently developed a novel algorithm in quantum physics known as ‘entanglement microscopy’ that enables visualization and mapping of this extraordinary phenomenon at a microscopic scale.
-Their study was published in a recent issue of Nature Communication.
+Their study was published in a recent issue of Nature Communications.
 Using the algorithm, one can uncover the hidden structures of quantum matter, revealing insights that could transform technology and deepen the understanding of the universe.
 Continue reading

 送别的四重奏:对科研生命的深沉叩问